Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Assumptions and Definitions

-Finally, let us mention about the important property of CSS QECCs, i.e., stabilizer generators $S$ of any CSS QECC can be written as operators consisting of only $X$ and $I$ (in this case, stabilizer generator is denoted as $S^X$) or only $Z$ and $I$ (in this case, stabilizer generator is denoted as $S^Z$) operators in the tensor product representation, which permits independent correction of the bit flip ($X$) and the phase flip ($Z$) errors.
-Actually, Steane-type quantum error correction method~\cite{steane_prl_78_2252_1997} on the basis of which the VHSS protocol is built, takes advantage of this fact~\cite{lipinska_pra_101_032332_2020}, see Sec.~\ref{subsec:vhss_protocol} for details.
+Finally, let us mention the important property of CSS QECCs.
+The set of stabilizer generators $S$ of any CSS QECC can be divided into the set of stabilizer generators consisting of only $X$ and $I$ (in this case, each stabilizer generator is denoted as $S^X_g$ and the entire set is denoted as $S^X$) or only $Z$ and $I$ (in this case, each stabilizer generator is denoted as $S^Z_g$ and the entire set is denoted as $S^Z$) operators in the tensor product representation, which permits independent correction of the bit flip ($X$) and the phase flip ($Z$) errors.
+As it happens, the Steane-type quantum error correction method~\cite{steane_prl_78_2252_1997} on the basis of which the VHSS protocol is built, takes advantage of this fact~\cite{lipinska_pra_101_032332_2020}, see Sec.~\ref{subsec:vhss_protocol} for details.
+Furthermore, the encoding of the standard basis ``zero'' state and the Fourier basis ``plus'' state in terms of the stabilizer generators can be written as $\bar{\ket{0}} = \frac{1}{\sqrt{2^|S^X|}} \prod_{g \in S^X} (I + S^X_g) \ket{0}^{\otimes n}$ and $\bar{\ket{+}} = \frac{1}{\sqrt{2^|S^Z|}} \prod_{g \in S^Z} (I + S^Z_g) \ket{+}^{\otimes n}$ correspondingly.